 The Ninja Coffee Bar System made by SharkNinja is marketed as a cafe on your countertop.
 According to spokeswoman Sofia Vergara, it’s “better than a coffeehouse experience.
 At home.”

 Keurig is a name which needs no introduction.
-The Keurig Green Mountain company has been the undisputed coffee making champion of the world (actually, only America) for well over a decade and have released countless models from the most basic mini Keurig to the robust Keurig K550.
+The Keurig Green Mountain company has been the undisputed coffee making champion of the world (actually, only America) for well over a decade and have released countless models from the most basic mini Keurig to the robust Keurig K575 and new K-Elite.

 Ninja Coffee Bar vs Keurig?